HoneyRawatt/honeyrawatt/README.md

 ## 👨‍💻 About Me

 - 🎓 Studying **Computer Science** at **Graphic Era Hill University, Dehradun**
-- 💡 Interested in **Software Development, Data Structures & Algorithms, and System Design**
+- 💡 Interested in **Software Development, Data Structures & Algorithms, and Emerging Technologies like AI, ML, Deep Learning & Generative AI**
 - 🛠️ Enjoy building **projects** and learning by doing
 - 🌱 Currently improving my skills in **backend systems and full-stack development**
 - 🤝 Open to **collaborating on open-source projects**